-Explains hoarding, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Explains what hoarding is, possible causes and how you can access treatment and support.
+Includes tips for helping someone who is hoarding, as well as helping yourself.

 If you hoard, you might:

 “I tried to throw away things that I found on the floor, but couldn't because of emotional attachment.
 Whether it be for practical, sentimental or aesthetic reasoning, I couldn't do it.”